HHS/TANF-app/docs/How-We-Work/Secrey-Key-Mgmt.md

 - As part of ACF Tech Lead's periodic review of environment variables, secret key rotation will be coordinated.

 ### Longer-term solutions to be implemented (these are housed under epic #972 ):
-- Automated tool will be added to detect secret keys before changes are committed project repo (#965)
+- Automated tool will be added to detect secret keys before local developers can commit changes to project repo (#965)
 - Add .dockerconfig file as an extra layer of security against accidentally leaking secrets (#544)
 - Automated testing step will be added in CircleCI to check for secret keys and stop the CI process if keys are detected (#966)
 - (#967)